The Midnight Hike

 “We’re going to be like adventurers.
 It’ll be fun.”
 I strapped on another blade with a leather sheath, dragons and small jewels decorating the pommel and hilt, attaching it to my belt loop and then throwing on a dark hat and sweater.

 We were both becoming excited and we finally strode out into the moonlit night, walking down route 85 as lightning bugs flared and crickets chirped in a massive chorus.
 The field was on our right, covered in tall grass, and it looked like stars because of all those fireflies lighting the way.
-There was a light breeze rolling through every once in a while and the trees were rustling in a pleasantly.
+There was a light breeze rolling through every once in a while and the trees were rustling in a gentle chorus.

 We moved as stealthily as we could, diving into the grass as a car would roll by, creating scenarios in our heads involving secret missions to a far-off land or things like we’d read about or watched in movies or on television.